MicrosoftDocs/EMDocs/EMDocs/Solutions/mdm-develop-mdm-adoption-strategy.md

 ---
 # Develop your mobile device management adoption strategy

+>[!NOTE]
+>This topic is part of a larger design considerations guide.
+If you'd like to start at the beginning of the guide, check out the [main topic](mdm-design-considerations-guide.md).
+To get a downloadable copy of this entire guide, visit the [TechNet Gallery](https://gallery.technet.microsoft.com/Mobile-Device-Management-7d401582).

 In this task, you’ll develop the mobile device management adoption strategy that will meet the business requirements that you identified in Tasks 1 and 2.

 ## Device ownership